AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/basics.md

 1. Cast on using needles Left30 - Right30 and knit a few rows of stockinette, ending on the left ([KH910 manual](http://machineknittingetc.com/brother-kh910-user-guide.html), pp. 10-15, 18-21).
 2. Position the carriage so that the magnet on the center back of the carriage is outside the left turn mark.
 3. Run the AYAB software.
-Open a black/white image (1bit bitmap) in AYAB.
+Open a black/white raster image (preferrably in .PNG file format) in AYAB.
    It must be at least as wide as the needles you are using.
 4. In the AYAB software, leave all the settings as they are:
    Single Bed, Color 2, Start Row 1, Start Needle 30, Stop Needle 30, Alignment Center.
 5. Click Configure, wait a moment.